home-assistant/home-assistant.io/source/_components/input_boolean.markdown

 ---
 layout: page
 title: "Input Boolean"
-description: "Instructions how to integrate the Input Boolean component into Home Assistant."
+description: "Instructions on how to integrate the Input Boolean component into Home Assistant."
 date: 2016-01-17 16:58
 sidebar: true
 comments: false